 A version of the “replacement investor” is the family that is relocating and wants an advisor who is located near them.
 They use the Internet because they do not have local contacts who can refer them to advisors.

-Your website has three roles.
-First, it creates an electronic first impression that has to be competitive with other firm’s websites.
-Second, it has to disseminate the right information about your firm.
-And third, it has to convince visitors to give-up their anonymity and submit their contact data.
+High performance websites have three primary roles.
+First, create an electronic first impression that is competitive with other financial advisor websites.
+Second, disseminate the right information about your firm.
+And third, the most important role, convince visitors to give-up their anonymity and submit their contact data.